 Efficiency has emerged as a top priority for labs in considering, not just the space issue, but for equipment performance, ease of use and maintenance, and compatibility with data processing streams as well.
 When it comes to high complexity analytical instruments, there is always a balance between performance and efficiency.
 This is particularly applicable to the electron microscope, a technology that has traditionally been associated with large, complex, custom suited facilities – a concept that runs in direct contrast to this new age of downsized efficiency

 SEM was commercialized in the 1960's, and since then has assisted researchers in exploring novel frontiers in biology and material science, uncovering a miniature world previously unknown to optical microscopy.
-There was traditionally a divide between the two microscopy techniques – tissue or live cells were imaged by light microscopy, and then prepared through rigorous sample treatment methods prior to more laborious SEM imaging.
+There was traditionally a divide between the two techniques, optical versus electron microscopy.
+Tissue or live cells were imaged by light microscopy, and then prepared through rigorous sample treatment methods prior to more laborious SEM imaging.

 The resolution of the electron microscope, scanning electron magnification, sem microscope uses, and specimen preparation for scanning electron microscopy are topics for other articles.
 Take a closer look at the LabX microscopy resources for more insight: